-Maximum distance at the longest 219 mm (8.62 in) chain section
+Maximum distance B at the longest chain section 219 mm (8.62 in)

-- " If distance ® is greater than the specified measurement: - Change the power set. 🔌
+- " If distance B is greater than the specified measurement: - Change the power set.

 When you replace the chain, you should also change the rear sprocket and engine sprocket.